 GSK were struggling to gain traction with their biggest Asthma drug, Advair.
-It had always been challenging to get patients and doctors to have a proper conversation about better treatment.
-Something had to change.
+It had always been a challenge to get patients and doctors to have a proper conversation about better treatment.

 Through global ethnographic research we were able to see a very different asthma sufferer to the one GSK described… the real sufferer was the partner, parent or child of that person, who had the burden of worrying about their loved one.